dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    disposed for war, she would not have made that communication.
-The very making it goes to a full explanation of the parts; and as soon as Mr. Pitt obtained this knowledge, it appeared to him a safe moment to gird on his sword; and when he found that France was as well weaponed as himself, to propose to take it off again.
+The very making it goes to a full explanation of the parts; and as soon as Mr. Pitt obtained this knowledge, it appeared to him a safe moment to gird on his sword, and when he found that France was as well weaponed as himself to propose to take it off again.
 This is in a few words the whole history of the campaign.
 A war Minister in peace, and a peace Minister in war.
 Brave where there is no danger, and prudent when there is.

-   The rescript could be; nothing else than an explanation, on the part of France, of the situation she conceived herself to be subject to, and the probable consequences that might follow from it.
-This she was not obliged to make, and therefore her making it was a matter of civil communication toward a power she was at peace with, and which in return entitled her to a similar communication on the part of the British Cabinet.
-All this might have been done without either the expense, the tumult, the provocations or the ill blood that has been created.
+   The rescript could be nothing else than an explanation, on the part of France, of the situation she conceived herself to be subject to, and the probable consequences that might follow from it.
+This she was not obliged to make, and therefore her making it was a matter of civil communication towards a power she was at peace with, and which in return entitled her to a similar communication on the part of the British Cabinet.
+All this might have been done without either the expence, the tumult, the provocations, or the ill-blood that has been created.

-   The alliance between France and the Dutch was formed while the Stadtholder was a part of the Government, therefore France could not, from that alliance, take a part either for or against him.
+   The alliance between France and the Dutch, was formed while the Stadtholder was a part of the Government, therefore France could not, from that alliance, take a part either for or against him.
 She could only act when the whole interest of the Republic was exposed to a foreign enemy, and it